 There are different types of pumps and compressors designed for different applications.
-The selection not only depends on the application but also on the driver used for the pump/compressor.
-You should educate yourself more about pump and compressor operations.
+The selection not only depends on the application but also the driver used for the pump/compressor.
+It would be best if you educated yourself more about pump and compressor operations.

 #4 Selecting a Reliable Valve

 Valves are installed in block valve stations which are along the pipelines.
 They allow operators to turn off sections of the pipeline system for maintenance or during emergencies.